scanarium/scanarium/FAQ.md

 [spirit](https://www.teamlab.art/w/sketchtown/).

 We've not invented it.
 We're not doing huge installations at museums.
 We're not even doing 3D models.
-But we try to bring it to your living room.
+But we try to bring it to your living room as free software that you can self-host without having to install any proprietary apps.